 Popular toppings for this yummy chili include sliced or diced jalapeños, sour cream, avocado, tortilla chips or strips, fresh squeezed lime, and cilantro.
 This chili also goes great with Easy Skillet Cornbread, Easy Buttermilk Cornbread Muffins, and the Best Homemade Dinner Rolls Ever.

-Yes.
-You don’t need to use the olive oil if you are going to make this in a crock pot.
-Add the other ingredients to the crock pot but omit the cream cheese.
+You don’t need to use the olive oil if you are going to make this in a slow cooker.
+Add the other ingredients to the slow cooker but omit the cream cheese.
 Cook on low for about 6-8 hours.
 Add the cream cheese in about 30 minutes before you are going to eat—long enough for it to melt completely in.

 Is this chili spicy?